Tizitendo/0n_x-EliteAspects/README.md

 - Compatible with some modded elites.
 Has to be turned on individually

 ## Special Thanks To
+* Huge thanks to DigBug who created all the sprites
 * The Return Of Modding Discord

 ## Contact